aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/loaddatafilteroptions/_index.md

 ```

 Load cell formulas.

+**Remarks**

 Generally defined Name objects(DefinedNames) also need to be loaded when loading formulas because they may be referenced by formulas.
 So Formula or CellData option should work with DefinedNames option together(Formula|DefinedNames or CellData|DefinedNames) for most scenarios.

 ### HYPERLINKS {#HYPERLINKS}
 ```